weikangg/SC1015-Mini-Project/README.md

 - Used 512 epochs for our model so that runtime will not be too long.
 </code></pre>

+# 💡 Conclusion

+# 📚 New Content Learnt
+* Deep Learning using TensorFlow and Keras library
+* Random Forest Regression
+* Various ways to prevent the issue of overfitting (Cross Validation and EarlyStopping in Keras Callbacks)
+* Feature Importance using Random Forest
+* Git and Github Usage

 # References
 * [Kaggle's Life Expectancy Dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) <br>